TileDB-Inc/MariaDB-Runbook/README.md

 1. Create a service account, and a GCP bucket per the above instructions.
 2. Create and store the HMAC credentials in the **backup-creds.yml**  per the above instructions
 3. Apply the **backup-creds.yml** file by running `kubectl create -f backup-creds.yml`
-4. Edit the **scheduled_backup.yml** file by setting the `endpoint` value to `https://storage.googleapis.com` and the bucket to your bucket path (i.e. chase_poc/maria-backup).
+4. Edit the **scheduled_backup.yml** file by setting the `endpoint` value to `https://storage.googleapis.com` and the bucket to your bucket  (i.e. chase_poc).
+5. Then add your backup folder (i.e. backups) to the `prefix` entry.
-5. Save and apply the file by running `kubectl create -f scheduled_backup.yml`
+6. Save and apply the file by running `kubectl create -f scheduled_backup.yml`
-6. Check on the status of the `backup` by running `kubectl get backups -n tiledb-cloud`
+7. Check on the status of the `backup` by running `kubectl get backups -n tiledb-cloud`

 ![Get Backups](/images/get-backups.png "Get Backups")